how we work

 Changing the paradigm of "HOW" we give!

 We are racing an uncertain deadline to prevent the extinction of our elephants, rhino, lions, leopards, cheetah, pangolin and other highly endangered animals in Africa & with your help we can.
 It could be in less than 8 years left to save them.
 So we raise funds from a global community and give to people and projects we know to be effective in the fight to end poaching and protect Africa's endangered species.

-We're making philanthropy affordable to you - and SO EASY!
-For $5.00 a month you can support several different anti-poaching initiatives at once, while learning about the wildlife poaching crisis and what we are doing to help stop it on your behalf - and check back to SEE how your funds were spent.
+We're making philanthropy affordable - and SO EASY!
+For $5.00 a month you can support several different anti-poaching initiatives at once, while learning about the wildlife poaching crisis and what we are doing to help stop it on your behalf - and then check back to watch your funds in use.

 It's minimum cost, with maximum impact.